-If the student or parent has not yet applied for an FSA ID, the student and one custodial parent whose information is required on the FAFSA should each go to the FSA ID web site at www.fsaid.ed.gov.
-Neither the student nor the parent needs to wait until January 1 to get an FSA ID.
+If the student or parent has not yet applied for a FSA ID or has not logged in since Spring 2015, the student and one custodial parent whose information is required on the FAFSA should each go to the FSA ID web site at www.fsaid.ed.gov.
+Neither the student nor the parent needs to wait until October 1 to get an FSA ID.
+Getting the FSA ID as soon as possible provides more time to resolve any questions that may arise.
 Students and parents can also apply for an FSA ID when completing the FAFSA on the web, so they should not worry if they have not yet applied for FSA IDs.

 Students and parents should create a username and password, and provide their email addresses.
 To obtain an FSA ID, an applicant should provide his or her name, Social Security Number, date of birth as well as answers to the challenge questions he or she selects and other information on the FSA ID web site.
-The name, date of birth and Social Security Number (SSN) must be an exact match to the information on the the applicant's Social Security card, or the application for an FSA ID will be rejected.
+The name, date of birth and Social Security Number (SSN) must be an exact match to the information on the applicant's Social Security card, or the application for an FSA ID will be rejected.